unicode-org/message-format-wg/spec/registry.md

   - ([digit size option](#digit-size-options), default: `1`)
 - `maximumSignificantDigits`
   - ([digit size option](#digit-size-options))

+If the _operand_ of the _expression_ is an implementation-defined type, such as the _resolved value_ of an _expression_ with a `:number` or `:integer` _annotation_, it can include option values.
+In general, these are included in the resolved option values of the _expression_, with _options_ on the _expression_ taking priority over any option values of the _operand_.
+Option values with the following names are however discarded if included in the _operand_:
+- `compactDisplay`
+- `notation`
+- `minimumFractionDigits`
+- `maximumFractionDigits`
+- `minimumSignificantDigits`

 > [!NOTE]
 > The following options and option values are being developed during the Technical Preview